IRX1

 Iroquois-class homeodomain protein IRX-1, also known as Iroquois homeobox protein 1, is a protein that in humans is encoded by the IRX1 gene.
 All members of the Iroquois (IRO) family of proteins share two highly conserved features, encoding both a homeodomain and a characteristic IRO sequence motif.
 Members of this family are known to play numerous roles in early embryo patterning.
 IRX1 has also been shown to act as a tumor suppressor gene in several forms of cancer.

 Role in development

 IRX1 is a member of the Iroquois homeobox gene family.
 Members of this family play multiple roles during pattern formation in embryos of numerous vertebrate and invertebrate species.
 IRO genes are thought to function early in development to define large territories, and again later in development for further patterning specification.
 Experimental data suggest roles for IRX1 in vertebrates may include development and patterning of lungs, limbs, heart, eyes, and nervous system.

 Gene

 Overview

 IRX1 is located on the forward DNA strand (see Sense (molecular biology)) of chromosome 5, from position 3596054 - 3601403 at the 5p15.3 location.
-The human gene product is a 1858 base pair mRNA with 4 predicted exons in humans.
+The human gene product is an 1858 base pair mRNA with 4 predicted exons in humans.
 Promoter analysis was performed using El Dorado through the Genomatix software page.
 The predicted promoter region spans 1040 base pairs from position 3595468 through 3595468 on the forward strand of chromosome 5.